HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 #### Profile Reuse and Determination Principles

-1. New profiles, that are not based on US Core, will only be included in the US Public Health Profiles Library when there is a clear public health need (see [Profile Inclusion Criteria](guidance.html#profile-inclusion-criteria) below).
-As things now stand, all non-US Core profiles are approved by the Cross-Group Projects
+1. New profiles, that are not based on US Core, will only be included in the US Public Health Profiles Library when there is a clear public health need (see [Profile Inclusion Criteria](guidance.html#profile-inclusion-criteria) below)
-2. Similarly, new public health FHIR US Realm implementation guides will not create new profiles that are not based on either the US Public Health Library or US Core without the approval of the Public Health Working Group and notification of US Realm Steering Committee
+2. Similarly, new public health FHIR US Realm implementation guides will not create new profiles that are not based on the US Public Health Library without the approval of the Public Health Working Group and notification of US Realm Steering Committee
 3. The Public Health Work Group, the FHIR Management Group, and FHIR QA Tooling (TBD) will enforce the principles above and criteria below

 #### Profile Inclusion Criteria

 A Proposed Content or Architecture Profile Must Meet One or More of the Following Criteria for Inclusion in US Public Health Library

+1. The profile concept is contained in an in-scope [USCDI+ Public Health](https://uscdiplus.healthit.gov/uscdiplus?id=uscdi_record&table=x_g_sshh_uscdi_domain&sys_id=bddf78228745b95098e5edb90cbb351f&view=sp) use case
 1. The profile concept is live in production and operations for three or more public health conditions/use cases and has been tested in at least one Connectathon
 2. The profile concept is captured and is in production use in at least one EHR or public health system
 3. The profile supports a nationally accepted approach based on proposed US regulations or multiple local, tribal, territorial, and states' laws, policies, rulemaking, or well-established practices.

-A variance process modeled after the [US Core Variance process](https://confluence.hl7.org/display/CGP/US+Core+Variance+Request+Process) is instituted.
-The process strives for the automated identification of non-USCore, non-US Public Health Profiles Library profiles and their processing with the Public Health Work Group.
+A (US Public Health Profiles Library Variance Request Process)[https://confluence.hl7.org/spaces/PHWG/pages/184923975/US+Public+Health+Profiles+Library+Variance+Request+Process] modeled after the [US Core Variance process](https://confluence.hl7.org/display/CGP/US+Core+Variance+Request+Process) is instituted.
+The process strives for the automated identification of non-US Public Health Profiles Library profiles and their processing with the Public Health Work Group.
 The Public Health Work Group will review, discuss, and approve/deny variance requests at regularly scheduled work group calls/meetings.

 #### Related Responsibilities of the Public Health Working Group